Checkered Marble Floors: Timeless Elegance or High-Maintenance Hassle?

 What Are Checkered Marble Floors?

 Imagine marble tiles laid out in alternating tones—usually black and white—like a life-size chessboard beneath your feet.
 It’s a bold design choice, but it’s not just about show.
 The checkerboard motif has centuries of cultural weight, giving any space an air of thoughtful gravitas.
+As a subset of stone floors, this pattern blends natural material authenticity with graphic precision.

 A Little History: Where It All Began